pro-dev-amit/mongo_app/README.md

-ASP.Net MVC app using MongoDB, ElasticSearch & RabbitMQ
+ASP.Net MVC app using MongoDB, ElasticSearch, RabbitMQ and Redis
 ===========================

 **NoSql** is absolutely awesome.
 The thing that I like the most, specially about document databases is they fit much closer to the object oriented design.
 Just store your domain structure flat into the database no matter how complex the hierarchy is; this also suits me personally as I'm a great fan of storing the data flat.